Is that six human days?

 However, God is above and beyond time and physical space, and He controls these elements.
 God's universe is the spiritual dimension, where time does not exist.
 Time is a specification of the physical world, because the physical world is a temporary manifestation: The physical world has a beginning and an end, while God does not have a beginning or an end.

 God is ageless.
 This is why depictions of God as an old man with a long flowing beard - as da Vinci pictured Him - are incorrect.
-God is the most beautiful, and ever-youthful being.
+God is the most beautiful, ever-youthful being.
 He never gets old, and He never dies.

 God is never subject to or limited by time or space.